popeindustries/lit/packages/lit-html-server/README.md

 });
 ```

-> Note: due to the slight differences when running in Node or the browser, a separate version for running in the browser is exported as `@popeindustries/lit-html-server/lit-html-server-in-worker.js`.
-For those dev servers/bundlers that support conditional `package.json#exports`, exports are provided for (`browser/worker/serviceworker/sw`) to allow seamlessly importing directly from `@popeindustries/lit-html-server`.
+> Note: due to the slight differences when running in Node or the browser, a separate version for running in a browser environment is exported as `@popeindustries/lit-html-server/lit-html-service-worker.js`.
+For those dev servers/bundlers that support conditional `package.json#exports`, exports are provided to enable importing directly from `@popeindustries/lit-html-server`.

 ### `renderToString(value: unknown, options?: RenderOptions): Promise<string>`